bilken/Flog/readme.txt

         Output destination

             The output destination defaults to stdout.
 To change this, define the FLOG_PRINTF macro as needed.
-It should be a function that has the same signature as printf(), i.e.: int FLOG_PRINTF(const char * fmt, ...);
+It should be a declared function that has the same signature as printf(), i.e.: int yourPrintf(const char * fmt, ...);
+                #define FLOG_PRINTF yourPrintf

             See example/flog.h for one example.

         Formatting

             Logging generally includes some project specific content with each log line.
-These elements can be defined in an X-Macros:
+These elements can be defined in an X-Macro:
-                FLOG_FORMAT_LIST(FA, SEVERITY, MODULE) \
+                #define FLOG_FORMAT_LIST(FA, SEVERITY, MODULE) \
                     FLOG_FORMAT_LIST_ITEM(NAME, CFG, FMT, VALUE, NONVALUE, FA) \
+                    ...

             If left undefined, no formatting is added to each FLOG/FLOGS call.